johnnywycliffe/RaceDotNet/Design Docs/Hardware.md

 - Keep hardware in the $30-$50 range if possible
 - Might need to grab a multiplexer for the LEDs
 - LEDs and screen should be dimmable, probably through pots.
+- SD card reader turns out to be overkill, can't run on 5v.
+Had to hack the regulator off with pliers.
+Maybe just buy a solderable socket?

 ###A Note on wireless transmission
 ESP32's can communicate directly to each other using the WiFi module.
 They can allow up to 20 simultaneus connections in multi-slave mode, making it easy to connect everything.
 Just can't be using the WiFi module at the same time.
-Thus, assuming that they can connect to arbitrary devices these would work better than the 6 channels from the NRF24, and also cut some of the cost down.

-As of writing this, I'm having a bit of trouble figuring out how each device finds each other and links up.
-Once I determine if it will connect without oreviously being paired, I can move forward with ESP Now instead of NRF24.

 ## Current configuration being developed.
 OLED Drag + SD